 Types of Disciplinary Action

-A verbal warning is one of the most common disciplinary actions.
-This is a scenario when the employee is called into their supervisor’s office and told they have failed to meet a particular standard or crossed a limit.
+The employee is called into their supervisor’s office and told that they have failed to meet a particular standard.
 The employer may cite specific examples of this failure and explain how this behavior goes against company policy.
 A verbal warning also reminds what the company expects from employees and how these expectations should be met.

 Written Warning